darren-huang/SmartStartContinuous/README.md

 ## Windows Setup
 Before using pipenv to install the pipfile.lock requirements, we will need
-1. `make` command for windows (sepcifically needed for `baselines`, open-ai's python reinforcement learning algorithms package) I got the command through [MSYS2](https://github.com/msys2/msys2/wiki/MSYS2-installation)
+1. (ALSO NEED CMAKE AND ZLIB?)`make` command for windows (sepcifically needed for `baselines`, open-ai's python reinforcement learning algorithms package) I got the command through [MSYS2](https://github.com/msys2/msys2/wiki/MSYS2-installation)

     1. Install MSYS2 (easiest way is through [Chocolatey](https://chocolatey.org/packages/msys2), once Chocolatey is installed you can use `choco install msys2`)